datalad-handbook/book/docs/usecases/RStudio_user.rst

 Since Bobby looks very enthusiastic about provenance, Max reads a little more about it in the handbook: usecases/provenance_tracking, https://handbook.datalad.org/en/latest/basics/101-108-run.html#run

 Then, Max create a bash script in Rstudio and run it using the usual button (This runs the bash script in the terminal).
+After some practice and tests, Max finds his way between testing/developing code on training data (as he has been used to, while using :command:`datalad unlock` and :command:`datalad get` when needed), and running ready code on real data in a reproducible way using :command:`datalad run`.

 .. code-block:: bash